Cami-Jahr/Igem-NTNU-2017/README.md

 # Development site for the NTNU IGEM 2017 wiki

-To see the current web page go to https://joachim-j.github.io/
+To see the development web page go to https://joachim-j.github.io/
+To see the live web page go to http://2017.igem.org/Team:NTNU_Trondheim/

+To see important updates to the workflow of the project refer to [this file](Important_updates.md)

 ## Known issues
-* None
+* The live page is left aligned and generally offset to the right

 ## In works:
-* None
+* Make the live page look similar to the development page

 ## Editing web page tutorial
 ### GitHub use